-5 Mercer has assumed a loss cost trend for commercial auto TPL of +8.0% which, according to frequency will not continue beyond 2003.
-Milliman stated that this is a reasonable but conservative assumption.
-Claim frequency cannot decline indefinitely but will possibly continue to decline at least through policy year 2005.
-Based on the estimated annual loss costs for accident years 1989 through 2003 Milliman estimated a trend rate for commercial auto TPL of
+5 Mercer has assumed a loss cost trend for commercial auto TPL of +8.0% which, according to 6 Milliman, appears to be based on the assumption that the historical negative trend in claim 7 frequency will not continue beyond 2003.
+Milliman stated that this is a reasonable but 8 conservative assumption.
+Claim frequency cannot decline indefinitely but will possibly continue 9 to decline at least through policy year 2005.
+Based on the estimated annual loss costs for 10 accident years 1989 through 2003 Milliman estimated a trend rate for commercial auto TPL of 11 +6.6%.
+The Consumer Advocate recommended this approach.